+Appendix A

-Appendix A Defined terms
+Defined terms

-This appendix is an integral part of the IFRS.
+This appendix is an integral part of the Ind AS.

-cash-settled share-based payment transaction A share-based payment transaction in which the entity acquires goods or services by incurring a liability to transfer cash or other assets to the supplier of those goods or services for amounts that are based on the price (or value) of equity instruments (including shares or share options) of the entity or another group entity.

-employees and others providing similar services Individuals who render personal services to the entity and either (a) the individuals are regarded as employees for legal or tax purposes, (b) the individuals work for the entity under its direction in the same way as individuals who are regarded as employees for legal or tax purposes, or (c) the services rendered are similar to those rendered by employees.
-For example, the term encompasses all management personnel, ie those persons having authority and responsibility for planning, directing and controlling the activities of the entity, including non-executive directors.
+cash-settled share- based payment transaction A share-based payment transaction in which the entity acquires goods or services by incurring a liability to transfer cash or other assets to the supplier of those goods or services for amounts that are based on the price (or value) of equity instruments (including shares or share options) of the entity or another group entity. employees and others providing similar services Individuals who render personal services to the entity and either (a) the individuals are regarded as employees for legal or tax purposes, (b) the individuals work for the entity under its direction in the same way as individuals who are regarded as employees for legal or tax purposes, or (c) the services rendered are similar to those rendered by employees.
+For example, the term encompasses all management personnel, ie those persons having authority and responsibility for planning, directing and controlling the activities of the entity, including non-executive directors. equity instrument A contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities. equity instrument The right (conditional or unconditional) to an granted equity instrument of the entity conferred by the entity on another party, under a share-based payment arrangement.

-equity instrument

-A contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.5 equity instrument granted equity-settled share-based payment transaction A share-based payment transaction in which the entity fair value

-The right (conditional or unconditional) to an equity instrument of the entity conferred by the entity on another party, under a share-based payment arrangement.